May 26, 2020 5 min read

 For maximum support, look for a belt that has the same thickness throughout, or as consistent as possible.
 A quality belt is made from leather and is usually four inches wide.
 The thickness can vary from seven to ten millimeters (mm), although some can be up to 13mm.
 The right width and thickness will depend on your torso length.

-There are two main types of material used to make a weightlifting belt.
-As mentioned on Noob Gains, there are distinct benefits for choosing either type of material.
-A nylon belt is made from a fabric material with a Velcro strap and the leather belt is made with genuine leather with lever or buckle.
+There are two main types of material used to make a weightlifting belt and distinct benefits for choosing either type of material.
+A nylon belt is made from a fabric material with a Velcro strap and the leather belt is made with genuine leather with a lever or buckle.
 Let’s examine each option a bit closer.

-The Gymreapers leather belt option has been ranked as a preferred choice.
+The leather belt option has been ranked as a preferred choice by many.
 That's due to the premium material, which is more suitable for a lot of people.
 Although it may cost more, most belts last a lifetime.
 In addition, it usually comes with an adjustable lever that holds over time.
 The premium material also ensures that you’re secure no matter how heavy your set is.

 Lastly, remember that you should always position your weightlifting belt over your belly button and securely cinch it.
 You don’t want to cut off breathing so don’t grip in too tightly.
 Remember that a belt is there to help you with your stability and focus on safely reaching your goals.